simonhlee97/simon-2nd-brain-docusaurus/docs/01-intro.md

 **A** -> **Archives** include “inactive items from the other three categories.”

 Examples include: projects that have been completed or become inactive; areas that you are no longer committed to maintaining; resources that you are no longer interested in.

+## Now

+What I'm doing now: learning Ruby and Rails 7 while building a project